-5.2.6.3. olcDbCheckpoint: <kbyte> <min>
+5.2.7.2. olcDbCheckpoint: <kbyte> <min>

-This directive specifies how often to checkpoint the BDB transaction log.
-A checkpoint operation flushes the database buffers to disk and writes a checkpoint record in the log.
+This directive specifies the frequency for flushing the database disk buffers.
+This directive is only needed if the olcDbNoSync option is TRUE.
 The checkpoint will occur if either <kbyte> data has been written or <min> minutes have passed since the last checkpoint.
 Both arguments default to zero, in which case they are ignored.
 When the <min> argument is non-zero, an internal task will run every <min> minutes to perform the checkpoint.
-See the Berkeley DB reference guide for more details.
+Note: currently the kbyte setting is unimplemented.